 But today, some marketing (especially Chinese flashes) advertise their maximum 105 mm zoom guide number, simply because that is a larger number that looks better than others, regardless that we may rarely use flash at 105 mm zoom.

-Today, to know very much about ratings, we need to look at the guide number chart in the user manual (sometimes online).
-Comparing this calculation can be useful when shopping for a flash.
-However, I have seen one Chinese manual that simply advantageously had the wrong chart in it.
+Today, to know very much about ratings, we need to look at the guide number chart in the user manual (sometimes it is online).
+Typically more meaningful than simple advertising.
+Comparing this calculation can be useful when shopping for a flash, but know what it specifies, what zoom and ISO it's for.

 If one GN is rated for ISO 200, then dividing that number by 1.414 will give the ISO 100 equivalent.
 Guide Number can only be compared if both are at the same flash zoom and ISO settings.